Time-Sensitive Networking: IEEE 802.1Qat Stream Reservation Protocol

 Resources are allocated and configured in both the end nodes of the data stream and the transit nodes along the data flow path, with an end-to-end signaling mechanism to detect the success/failure.
 Worst-case latency is calculated by querying every bridge.

-Reservation requests use the general MRP application with MRP attribute propagation mechanism.
-All nodes along the flow path pass the MRP Attribute Declaration (MAD) specification which describes the stream characteristics so that bridges could allocate the necessary resources.
+Reservation requests use the general MRP application with the MRP attribute propagation mechanism.
+All nodes along the flow path pass the MRP Attribute Declaration (MAD) specification, which describes the stream characteristics so that bridges could allocate the necessary resources.